MacKellar History, Family Crest & Coats of Arms

 The surname MacKellar was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the MacKellar family
+Early History of the MacKellar family

 This web page shows only a small excerpt of our MacKellar research.
 Another 125 words (9 lines of text) covering the years 1296, 1476, 1383 and 1797 are included under the topic Early MacKellar History in all our PDF Extended History products and printed products wherever possible.